sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

         <ul>
         <li>Express</li>
         <li>Node-supervisor</li>
-        <li>crypto (is now included with Node.js installation)</li>
+        <li>crypto (included with Node.js installation)</li>
         </ul>
     </li>
 </ul>

 ### What You’ll Learn
-We will cover the types of Embedding Sigma provides and how to setup a local environment to simulate an Application that we can embed into.
+We will cover the types of embedding Sigma provides, and how to setup a local environment to simulate an application that we can embed into.

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> This QuickStart series demonstrates methods using Node.js, JavaScript and HTML but Sigma also provides an "Embed Sandbox" built directly into Sigma's interface.
-This allows you to quickly test configurations / parameters / theming without leaving Sigma.
+<strong>IMPORTANT:</strong><br> This QuickStart series demonstrates methods using Node.js, JavaScript and HTML, but Sigma also provides an "Embed Sandbox" built directly into Sigma's interface.
+This allows developers to quickly test configurations / parameters / theming, without leaving Sigma.
 It is good to have options!
 </aside>

 ### What You’ll Build
-We will install, configure and verify a local Node.js web server to be used in later Embedding Series QuickStarts.
+We will install, configure and verify a local Node.js web server to be used in later embedding series QuickStarts.

 <aside class="negative">
-<strong>NOTE:</strong><br> There are many programming languages and libraries you can use to plaintext a client and server-side application.
+<strong>NOTE:</strong><br> There are many programming languages and libraries you can use to develop a server-side application.
 Node.js is the one we will be using today.
-The plaintext today will also be highly simplified and commented to assist in your learning.
+The sample code provided is simplified and commented to assist in your learning.
 </aside>

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> We will refer to the Node.js Express web application as the “Parent” application going forward.
-This is analogous to a customer’s application that Sigma would be embedded into.
+This is analogous to a customer’s application that Sigma is be embedded into.
 </aside>

 ![Footer](assets/sigma_footer.png)